 No one had high hopes or expectations for the Lakers this past season.
-It has been a rebuilding period the past few seasons and not to mention, a struggling process, to say the least, for the championship oriented franchise.
+It has been a rebuilding period the past few years, not to mention a struggling process to say the least for the championship oriented franchise.
 An all-time franchise worst 17-65 record gave nothing for the fans nor the franchise to cheer about.
-Though, the only savior of the moment, Kobe Bryant as he announced his plans to retire at the end of the season early on in the form of a poem.
+The only savior of the moment was Kobe Bryant as he announced his plans to retire at the end of the season early in the form of a poem.

 Apart from the proclaimed “Kobe farewell tour”, the Lakers season was incredibly disappointing.
 For a team filled with young raw talent and some veterans, there was never consistent production from the group of players.

 Rookie D’Angelo Russell struggled to start the season but gained confidence through the course of the season.
 Glimpses of his potential were shown in bits and pieces.
 Easily his best performance of the season came against the Brooklyn Nets at the Staples Center, dropping a career-high 39 points including 8-12 from behind the arc.
 Fellow rookie, Larry Nance Jr., solidly impacted the team with energy and athletic ability.

 Lakers need youngsters to step up